All 6 Putter Neck Types – Which Hosel Fits Your Style

 Key Takeaways – Why Putter Hosels Matter

-• Putter shafts come in different sizes, weights, and materials, and that can impact the hosel connections you have available to you
+- Putter shafts come in different sizes, weights, and materials, and can impact the hosel connections you have available to you

-A putter neck, also called a hosel, is the connection point between the putter shaft and the putter head.
-If you have played golf at all, you have likely seen several different types of putter necks.
-The putter’s neck impacts your stroke as well as the positioning of the golf ball and your body while on the putting green.
+In golf, a putter neck, also known as a hosel, is the connecting point between the putter shaft and the putter head.
+It comes in several different types and impacts the golfer’s stroke, as well as the positioning of the ball and body on the putting green.

 The bottom line here is that the putter neck is important, but many golfers overlook it.

-I’ve broken down the main putter neck types for you, so you know what to look for the next time you purchase a putter.
+I’ve broken down the main putter neck types, so you know what to look for the next time you purchase a putter.
 We also made a few comparisons if you are stuck between which models are right for you.

 Types of Putter Necks

-As you look through these putter neck options, remember that there is likely more than one choice that will work for you.
-Many golfers ask me what the best putter neck is, and it doesn’t work like that; the key is to find something that feels comfortable and consistent for your golf game.
+Look through these putter neck options, remember it is likely more than one choice that will work for you.
+Many golfers ask me what the best putter neck is, and doesn’t work like that; the key is to find something that feels comfortable and consistent for your golf game.

 Plumber Neck

 The plumber’s neck putter is one of the most common in the industry.
-With the plumber’s neck hosel, expect that you will have an easier time squaring the face at impact and getting the ball rolling on the proper line.
+Expect that you will have an easier time squaring the face at impact and getting the ball rolling on the proper line.

-You will see the plumber’s neck hosel connection in many blade style putters as it can help with an improved toe hang.
-The great thing about a plumber’s neck is that it can work for both straight back and arc style putting strokes.
+You will see the plumber’s neck hosel connection in many blade-style putters as it helps with an improved toe hang.
+The great thing about a plumber’s neck is that it can work for both straight-back and arc-style putting strokes.

 Single Bend